-MLA style is a set of guidelines for scientific communication established by the Modern Language Association .
-The guidelines vary from describing the role of ethics in publishing to offering basic guidance on writing an article, and citing sources.
-All guidelines appear in the 8th edition of the MLA Handbook .
+The MLA style is a set of guidelines for scientific communication established by the Modern Language Association .
+The guidelines vary from describing the role of ethics in publishing to offering basic guidance on writing an article.
+All guidelines appear in the ninth edition of the MLA Handbook .

-You need to keep in mind that MLA style follows the author - page system to describe the sources cited in a paper.
-This means that the author and the page on which the information appears, are always provided in the citations.
+The MLA style follows the author - page system to describe the sources cited in a paper.
+This means that the author of the source and the page on which the information appears, are always provided in the citations.

 Do you need help with citations?
 Contact us!

 Accessing our databases indicates acceptance of our Acceptable use policy.